Permutation-Based True Discovery Guarantee by Sum Tests: Permutation testing

-\begin{lemma} Under Assumption \ref{A:perm}, the test that rejects $H_S$ when $T_S > T_S^{(\omega_0)}$ is an $\alpha$-level test. \end{lemma}
+\begin{lemma} Under Assumption \ref{A:perm}, the test that rejects $H_S$ when $t_S > t_S^{(\lceil (1-\alpha) B\rceil)}$ is an $\alpha$-level test. \end{lemma}

-In permutation testing, both the test statistic and the critical value are random variables.
+The test is defined conditionally on $\mathbf{X}$, but it becomes unconditional if we take the expected value on both sides of the inequality.
+Note that both the test statistic and the critical value are random variables.
 For our method it will be convenient to use an equivalent characterization of the test with a non-random critical value.
-Therefore, we define the centered statistic $C_S^{\pi}= T_S - T_S^{\pi}$ for each $\pi$, so that the observed value $C_S=C_S^{\text{id}}$ is always zero, and all variability in the critical value is incorporated into the test statistic.
-We give a permutation test based on these new statistics, by using $\omega=\lceil \alpha B\rceil$ to obtain the quantile.
+Therefore, for each $\pi$ we define the centered statistic $C_S^{\pi}= T_S - T_S^{\pi}$, so that the observed value $c_S=c_S^{\text{id}}$ is always zero, and so no longer random.
+We give a permutation test based on these new statistics, using $\omega=\lfloor\alpha B\rfloor +1$ to obtain the quantile, where $\lfloor\cdot\rfloor$ is the floor function.

-\begin{theorem} Under Assumption \ref{A:perm}, the test that rejects $H_S$ when $\qua[S]>0$ is an $\alpha$-level test. \end{theorem}
+\begin{theorem} Under Assumption \ref{A:perm}, the test that rejects $H_S$ when $c_S^{(\lfloor\alpha B\rfloor +1)}>0$ is an $\alpha$-level test. \end{theorem}

 For illustration, we introduce a recurring toy example with $m=5$ univariate hypotheses and $B=6$ transformations (Table \ref{Table:toystart}).
-Let $M=\{1,2,3,4,5\}$, and suppose we are interested in testing subset $S=\{1,2\}$ at significance level $\alpha=0.4$.
-The vectors of the corresponding statistics $T_S^\pi$ and $C_S^\pi$ are obtained by summing columns 1 and 2 by row.
-Since $\omega=3$ and $\qua[S]=2$, the permutation test rejects $H_S$.
+Given the subset $S=\{1,2\}$, we are interested in testing $H_S$ with significance level $\alpha=0.4$.
+The statistics $t_S^\pi$ and $c_S^\pi$ are obtained summing columns 1 and 2 by row.
+Since $\omega=3$ and $c_S^{(\omega)}=2$, the test of Theorem \ref{T:perm} rejects $H_S$.

-\section{True Discovery Guarantee}
+\section{True discovery guarantee}

 Based on the notation introduced above, consider the number of true discoveries $\ds=|S\setminus N|$ made when rejecting $H_S$.
 We are interested in deriving simultaneous ($1-\alpha$)-confidence sets for this number, so that the simultaneity makes their coverage robust against post-hoc selection.
 This way, the rejected hypothesis can be selected after reviewing all confidence sets, while still keeping correct ($1 -\alpha$)-coverage of the corresponding confidence set \citep{exploratory}.